We are open and ready to support you!

 Marketing, Membership and Engagement Coordinator

 Miranda Canseco joined the museum staff in October 2019.
 Miranda is a graduate of Cal State San Bernardino, having earned a B.A. in Business Administration - Marketing with a minor in Graphic Design.
-Miranda is completing her Masters in Public Administration with a concentration in Leadership.
+Miranda also completed her Masters in Public Administration with a concentration in Leadership.
 She is the Director of Marketing for the Association of Latino Faculty, Staff and Students.
 She has served on the Educational Opportunity Program Alumni Board as Vice Chair of Marketing for 5 years.
 Prior to this position, Miranda worked at the John M. Pfau Library and Undergraduate Studies as a Graphic Designer and Marketing Lead.

 Education and Collections Coordinator

 Diego Roberto Irigoyen joined the museum staff in March of 2019.
 An alumni of CSUSB, he graduated with a Bachelor of Arts in Art History and Art Education.
 His thesis investigated why we value the impractical art object.
 In 2014, he designed a course on ambidextrous development in penmanship and drawing.
 He taught at CSUSB for two years.
 In 2016, Irigoyen executed his first gallery installation and performance, Gestural Recollection.
 In 2017, he began teaching in federal prisons and his work there culminated in an art teacher training for long term and life sentence inmates.
 In 2018, Irigoyen self-published a book on his course, Creative Brain Training, and presented his work internationally at the Transcultural Exchange.
 Irigoyen also serves as the Media Content Manager for the Little Gallery of San Bernardino.